 Unlike Rana Plaza where the absence of a union meant that the workers (afraid of losing their pay or even their jobs) re-entered the building when management told them to, at the Ananta factory TUC partner the National Garment Workers Federation (NGWF) organises the workers through the Ananta Fashion & Apparels Workers Union (AFAWU).

-NGWF Organising Secretary Rafiqul Islam Rafique immediately met with the workers.
+NGWF Organising Secretary Rafiqul Islam Rafique immediately met with the workers who remained worried about the timeframe.
 They decided to demonstrate the next day at the headquarters of the Directorate of Inspector General of Factories & Establishment (DIFE), the government department responsible for factory safety.
 They wanted to convince the DIFE to close down the factory's units until complete structural remediation.

 The NGWF also contacted the Accord to investigate the state of safety and security at the Ananta building.